kirankumari11/Contact-Management-App/README.md

 # Contact-Management-App
-Developed a secure RESTful API that allows users to create, update, delete, and view their own contacts.
-Implemented user authentication and authorization using JWT and password encryption with bcrypt, ensuring data privacy.
-Used MongoDB for data storage and Express.js for efficient routing and middleware handling.
+A Contact Management REST API built with Node.js and Express.js.
+Features user authentication using JWT and secure password hashing with bcrypt.
+Users can create, update, delete, and fetch only their own contacts.